Franklin Square (Hobart): Two Islands sculpture

 In 2015, the City of Hobart invested $100,000 into the development, construction and installation of a new interactive artwork entitled Two Islands by sculptor and sound artist Nigel Helyer.
 Completed in 2017, Helyer was assisted and consulted by Tasmanian Aboriginal canoe-maker Tony Brown to create the sculpture utilising timber, steel, lighting and sound technology.

 Wishing well

 Constructed from sandstone with ornate ironwork, the wishing well was opened by Lord Mayor Archibald Park on 30 November 1955 to commemorate 21 years of community service provided by the APEX Club of Hobart.
 All donations are directed to the Tascare Society for Children.

 Removed features

-As the civic square has evolved over the years, many founding elements, such as garden beds, pathways, seating and other features have been removed.
+As the civic square has evolved over the years, many elements, such as statues, seating, pathways, garden beds and other features have been removed.

 Cannon

 Originally an 1860s cannon faced Macquarie Street to commemorate the grounds former use for garrison parades.
-It was removed during the Square's transformation into a bomb shelter during the Second World War.
+It was removed during the square's transformation into a bomb shelter during the Second World War.